International Fencing Federation: Disqualification of Ukrainian world champion, and subsequent reversal

 The FIE came under fire for its decision.
-Ukrainian tennis player Elina Svitolina called the FIE’s disqualification “disrespectful” towards Ukrainians.
+Ukrainian tennis player Elina Svitolina called the FIE's disqualification “disrespectful” towards Ukrainians.
 Mykhailo Podolyak, adviser to Ukraine president Volodymyr Zelensky, called the FIE decision "absolutely shameful," and posted a photo on his Twitter feed which appeared to show the Russian fencer smiling and flashing the victory sign with a Russian soldier, writing: "The photo features ... the Russian fencer....
 As you can see, she openly admires the Russian army....
 The [FIE] disqualified the Ukrainian representative for not shaking hands with the Russian."
 Kharlan said "This federation will never change."
 Team USA head coach Yury Gelman said that the FIE was the most corrupt federation in the world.

 The IOC strongly disagreed with the FIE's actions.
 On 28 July at the behest of the Comité international olympique, the FIE reversed itself and cancelled its disqualification of Kharlan, making it possible for her to enter the team women's sabre event on 29 July, while at the same time arguing that "The FIE stands fully behind the penalty, which, after a thorough review, is in complete accordance and compliance with its official rules and associated penalties."
 Kharlan was also told by the IOC in an empathic letter on which the FIE president was copied that due to the circumstances she was being granted automatic qualification into the 2024 Paris Olympics, and that she should "[r]est assured that the IOC will continue to stand in full solidarity with the Ukrainian athletes and the Olympic community of Ukraine during these extremely difficult times."
-Subsequently, though the FIE had defended its position in its interim president's letter to Kharlan, Bruno Gares, the FIE's representative of the Executive Committee in the Rules Commission said that -- after the required salutes at the end of a bout -- handshakes would become optional, with a distance greeting permitted instead.
+Subsequently, though the FIE had defended its position in its interim president's letter to Kharlan, Bruno Gares, the FIE's representative of the executive committee in the Rules Commission said that -- after the required salutes at the end of a bout -- handshakes would become optional, with a distance greeting permitted instead.

+2026 European Fencing Championship controversy

+In January 2026, Estonia was stripped of hosting rights of the 2026 European Fencing Championship by FIE, which had been granted in 2024, due to the country's refusal to allow the participation of Russian and Belarusian athletes.